-- \ Less than one percent beneficially owned - (1) This table is based upon information supplied by officers, directors and principal stockholders and Schedules 13G filed with the SEC.
+- Less than one percent beneficially owned - (1) This table is based upon information supplied by officers, directors and principal stockholders and Schedules 13G filed with the SEC.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, the Company believes that each of the stockholders named in this table has sole voting and investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on 25,262,538 shares outstanding on February 28, 2011, adjusted as required by rules promulgated by the SEC.
-Unless otherwise indicated, the address of each of the individuals and entities listed in this table is c/o MELA Sciences, at the address on the first page of this Proxy Statement. - (2) Includes 51,500 shares of common stock held by Double D Venture Fund, LLC, an investment fund with which Mr. Braginsky is affiliated.
-Mr. Braginsky expressly disclaims ownership of these shares except to the extent of his pecuniary interest in Double D Venture Fund, LLC.
+Applicable percentages are based on 30,319,109 shares outstanding on February 29, 2012, adjusted as required by rules promulgated by the SEC.
+Unless otherwise indicated, the address of each of the individuals and entities listed in this table is c/o MELA Sciences, at the address on the first page of this Proxy Statement.